Handlebody-knots obtained by tangle replacement: Introduction

 \section{Introduction}

-Tangle replacement is a classical tool to modify a given knot.
-In general, the new knot may be drastically different from the old one, for instance, when the replacement is an unknotting operation.
-In some cases, the new and the old are, however, hardly distinguishable, for example, the Kinoshita–Terasaka and Conway knots or more generally, mutants of a knot.
-The present paper studies tangle replacement in the context of spatial graphs and its applications to handlebody-knot theory.

-A \emph{spatial graph} is an embedded finite graph $\Gamma$ in the oriented $3$-sphere $\sphere$, and a \emph{genus $g$ handlebody-knot} is an embedded genus $g$ handlebody in $\sphere$.
-A regular neighborhood $V$ of a spatial graph $\Gamma$ is a handlebody-knot; conversely, every spine of a handlebody-knot is a spatial graph.
-While a regular neighborhood of a spatial graph is unique, up to isotopy, there are infinitely many non-isotopic spines of any given handlebody-knot.
-Two spatial graphs $\Gamma,\Gamma'$ (resp.\ handlebody-knots $V,V'$) are \emph{equivalent} if there is an orientation-preserving self-homeomorphism $f$ of $\sphere$ with $f(\Gamma)=\Gamma'$ (resp.\ $f(V)=V'$).
-Two spatial graphs $\Gamma,\Gamma'$ are \emph{neighborhood equivalent} if their induced handlebody-knots are equivalent.
+A \emph{spatial graph} is an embedded finite connected CW-complex $\Gamma$ in the oriented $3$-sphere $\sphere$.
+The classical knot theory studies the case where $\Gamma$ is a cycle.
+A \emph{genus $g$ handlebody-knot} is an embedded genus $g$ handlebody in $\sphere$.
+Two spatial graphs $\Gamma,\Gamma'$ (resp.\ two handlebody-knots $V,V'$) are \emph{equivalent} if there is an orientation-preserving self-homeomorphism $f$ of $\sphere$ with $f(\Gamma)=\Gamma'$ (resp.\ $f(V)=V'$).

-Given a spatial graph $\Gamma$, a small change of $\Gamma$ may completely alter its neighborhood equivalence class; for instance, the two spatial graphs in Figs.\ \ref{fig:fivetwo} and \ref{fig:sixthirteen} differ in a $3$-ball $B$, yet they represent different handlebody-knots, respectively.

-In some case, however, the neighborhood equivalence class remains intact even with a dramatic local change of $\Gamma$, for examples, both spatial graphs in Figs.\ \ref{fig:trivial_I} and \ref{fig:trivical_II} represent the trivial handlebody-knot.

-Many handlebody-knots admit spines which are identical outside a small $3$-ball $B$ in $\sphere$, for instance, It is thus natural to ask \begin{question} Given two handlebody-knots that are identical outside a $3$-ball, when are they equivalent, and how do they differ if not? \end{question} To make the context of the question more specific, we recall the notion of $\tau$-tangle in Koda-Ozawa-Wang \cite{KodOzaWan:25ii}.
-Let $\tau$ be the cone of three points $x,y,z$, and set $\partial \tau:=x\cup y\cup z$.
-Then a \emph{$\tau$-tangle} is a pair $(B,\tau)$ of an embedded $\tau$ in an oriented $3$-ball $B$.
-A $\tau$-tangle $(B,\tau)$ is \emph{trivial} if there is a proper disk $D\subset B$ containing $\tau$.
-Two $\tau$-tangles $(B,\alpha), (B,\beta)$ are \emph{equivalent} if there is a self-homeomorphism $f$ of $B$ fixing $x,y,z$.
-Since the mapping class group of a $3$-punctured sphere is trivial, one can replace the condition \emph{fixing $x,y,z$} with \emph{fixing $\partial B$}.

-Consider a spatial handcuff graph $\Gamma$, and choose a trivalent vertex $v\in \Gamma$ and a regular neighborhood $B$ of $v$ such that $(B,B\cap \Gamma)$ is a trivial $\tau$-tangle; see Fig.\ \ref{fig:fourone}.
-Set $\tau_0:=B\cap \Gamma$.
-Then, given another $\tau$-tangle $(B,\tau)$, the union $\Gamma_\tau:=(\Gamma-\tau_0)\cup \tau$ is called \emph{the spatial graph obtained from $\Gamma$ by a $\tau$-tangle replacement with $(B,\tau)$}, and we denote by $V_\tau$ its regular neighborhood; see Fig.\ \ref{fig:fourone_replaced}.
-By the prime factorization theorem in Motohashi \cite{Moto:07}, replacing $(B,\tau_0)$ with inequivalent $\tau$-tangles almost always results in inequivalent spatial graphs.
-The situation, however, is more subtle with the neighborhood equivalence as demonstrated in Figs.\ \ref{fig:trivial_I}, \ref{fig:trivical_II}; for a more sophisticated example, see \cite[Figure $6.3$b]{BelPaoPaoWan:25p} by the current authors.
-We are thus led to the consideration: \begin{question} To what extent the equivalence class of $V_\tau$, or equivalently, the neighborhood equivalence class of $\Gamma_\tau$, depends on $(B,\tau)$? \end{question}